Copyright 2024 Flower Labs GmbH. All Rights Reserved.

 from io import BytesIO

-from typing import Optional, cast
+from typing import Any, cast, overload

 import numpy as np